mujeebks10/ansible-project/README.md

 # ansible-project
-Thsi is the Ansible Tower Demo project
+Thsi is the Ansible Tower demo project

+This is my first ansible tower project